amirr0r/notes/Linux/memo.md

 - `lsmod` : list of currently loaded modules
 - `sudo modprobe <module_name>` : load a module
+## Logs

+`/var/log/syslog` : human readable journal of the events that are happening on our system

 ```js
 // get description of a youtube video